MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploy-a-Network-Controller-using-VMM.md

 ![VMM Network ServicesImage/VMM-Network-Services.png)

 If you click the properties of the network controller service, you will find the **Logical Network Affinity** section.
-You donâ€™t need to specify any selection on this page.
+You don’t need to specify any selection on this page.
 This is an obsolete page that will be removed in upcoming releases.

 ![VMM NC Properties 2Image/VMM-NC-Properties-2.png)